natasha-dudek/biology-AI-reading-group/index.md

 ### Meeting format

-At each meeting a group member will present a paper. **It is critical that all attendees read the paper before the meeting**.
+At each meeting a group member will present a paper (~15-20 min).
+Following the presentation there will be a discussion.

+**It is critical that all attendees read the paper before the meeting**.
 Both the presenter and attendees should come prepared with observations and comments about the paper for discussion.

-The speaker will prepare a short (10-15 minute) presentation of the paper.

-Following the presentation there will be two phases of discussion:
-1. We will split up into breakout rooms for small discussions for ~15-20 minutes.
-2. We will regroup for concluding discussion and remarks.

 ### Staying up to date